-- When it's in Trouble: Develops white spots and shriveling leaves if subjected to too much rain early on.
-In summer, orange pustules indicate leek rust from too much water.
+- Signs of a Problem: Develops white spots and shriveling leaves if subjected to too much rain early on.
+In summer, orange pustules indicate leek rust from too much water

-- When it's Thriving: Produces a thick stalk with green leaves
+- Signs of a Healthy Plant: Produces a thick stalk with green leaves

 In What Zone Do Leeks Grow Best?

-Although leeks can be planted in any zone, they prefer cool weather.
-Climates with cold winters, such as Zones 6 and lower, are especially good for leeks since cool weather improves the slightly sweet flavor.
-Hot climates, such as zones 10 and higher, may slow the growth of the plant.
+Although leeks can be planted as an annual in any zone, they prefer cool weather.
+Climates with cold winters, such as Zones 6 and colder, are especially good for leeks since cool weather improves the slightly sweet flavor.
+Hot climates, such as zones 9 and warmer, may slow the growth of the plant.
 This means you may have to adjust the planting time if you live in a warm climate.